Kevinatil/GenPreMut/README.md

 python validation_experiments/generate_scale/draw_scale_changing.py
 ```

-### Stability
+### Prediction stability

-We conduct 3 repeat experiments with BA.2.1 as parent node, and show the stability of the pipeline with 2 experiments.
+We conduct 3 repeat experiments with BA.2.1 as starting lineage, and show the stability of the pipeline with 2 experiments.

 - Screened number